 Ingredients

 - Preheat oven to 400.
 Place a sheet of parchment paper on a cooking tray.
-Lightly spray or brush a non-stick oil.
+Lightly, very lightly spray with cooking spray, then gently wipe so there is only a hint of oil.

-- Separate the eggs.
-It helps to put each yolk in a tiny cup all its own.
-So much easier to add later.
+- Separate Eggs.
+Separate egg yolks from the egg whites.
+It helps to put each yolk into separate small bowls, making it much easier to add them one at a time later.

-- Bake for 4 minutes.
-Gently take them out of the oven.
-Carefully place each yolk in the center of the crater.
-Back into the oven for another 3 to 4 minutes.
+- Gently take them out of the oven.
+Carefully and quickly, place each of the egg yolks into the center of the fluffy whites.
+Return the baking sheet back into the oven for just a couple of minutes, about 3 to 4 minutes.
 Watch them.

 Notes